Ella is now 4 months old and just survived her fourth camping trip.

 - One thing I’m still looking for is a super dim light that is easily activated.
 Everyone time I tried to use my headlamp (even when in red mode) it would startle her.
 Your goal is to make midnight feedings and diaper changes as easy as possible.

 7. Sleeping arrangements should be your top priority.

 I can not stress the sleeping arrangements enough.
 Your baby will not sleep if they aren’t comfortable.

 Aaron and I typically use cots when car camping.
 Aaron has this huge monstrosity of a cot that takes up half of our big 6 person tent.
-It was perfect for co-sleeping for our first couple of trips.
+I used to always complain about the size, but it was perfect for co-sleeping for our first couple of trips.
 If your baby is used to co-sleeping this is probably your best option.
-We could keep her temperature regulated and she seemed to like the security of knowing we were there.

 On our most recent trip, we messed up.
 Even though she had been sleeping mostly on her own for the last few weeks, I assumed we could easily co-sleep with her again.

 There were lots of tears involved (mostly from Aaron and me).
 Fortunately, I had brought her a baby bunting bag (it was in the 40’s at night), so we made her a little bed on the floor, bundled her up and she slept like a baby the rest of the trip.
 On a side note, I recommend getting the toddler size so they have room to move and grow.

 The bunting bag was great at keeping our baby warm while camping.

 One of my friends also bought one of the rock and play type sleepers that worked awesomely.
 I’d buy one, but Ella is almost too big now.